cooperhewitt/go-pubsocketd/README.md

 ### server

-Something like this should be printed to your `pubsocketd` 's server logs.
+Something like this should be printed to your `pubsocketd` server logs.

 	2014/07/20 13:43:57 [127.0.0.1:50005][send] {'foo': 1, 'bar': 2}

 ### client

+Let's imagine that your client is set up to simply write websocket messages to the browser's console log.

 	socket.onmessage = function(rsp){